DesertStrom16/youtube-clone/README.md

 ## youtube-clone
-Mock up of the YouTube Web App, with some custom features that I've always wanted.
+Mock up of the YouTube Web App.
+Data caching with RTK Query.